spring-jdbc-crud/simplejdbcmapper/README.md

   // add orders from the first query to the relationshipMapper so that we can build a relationship from it. relationshipMapper.addEntityResult(Order.class, orders, "id");

-  // The toOne relationship populates orderLine.product.
+  // The toOne relationship populates OrderLine.product.
   relationshipMapper.type(OrderLine.class).toOne(Product.class).joinOn("productId", "id").populate("product");

   // The toMany relationship populates Order.orderLines and getList() returns the orders